-This plan provides for awards based on pre-established performance measures specifically related to steel shipments, worker safety, workforce diversity, environmental emissions improvements and common stock performance.
+This plan applies to the CEO and to certain other designated executives.
+It provides for awards based on pre-established performance measures specifically related to steel shipments, worker safety, workforce diversity, environmental emissions improvements and common stock performance.
 For each performance measure, the applicable portion of the bonus will only be awarded if performance reaches the minimum, or threshold, level for that measure.
+The executives covered by this plan must satisfy the performance measures of both it and the Annual Incentive Compensation Plan, but the only award they receive is under the Senior Executive Officer Annual Incentive Compensation Plan.

-The Committee certified in writing prior to payment of awards for the year 2002 that the pre-established, applicable performance levels (measured for incentive compensation purposes) required under the Senior Executive Officer Annual Incentive Compensation Plan were satisfied.
+The Committee certified in writing prior to payment of awards for the year 2003 that the pre-established, applicable performance levels (measured for incentive compensation purposes) required under the Senior Executive Officer Annual Incentive Compensation Plan were satisfied.